-Example 1: From the PLC, send a message of "hello", through the RTA gateway, the ASCII device sees "hello".
-If you send "hello' again, nothing will happen because of the RTA Change-of-State Rule.
+Example 1: Send a message of "hello" from the PLC to the RTA gateway.
+The ASCII device see's "hello".
+Send "hello' again and nothing will happen because of the RTA Change-of-State Rule.

 b) Option 2: Technology Triggering (A/USB/TCP/WI).
-This method is chosen if the Transmit Timeout field is left at 0 and the trigger variables (as described in ASCII Configuration - Technology Triggering Method section of this manual) are mapped.
+This method is chosen if the Transmit Timeout field is left at 0 and the Trigger Variables (as described in ASCII Configuration - Technology Triggering Method section of this manual) are mapped.
 This will disable Change-of-State.
 This method is recommended if your product in NOT an 460ETC product.